Cameron Gliddon: 2015–16 season

-On 27 March 2015, Gliddon re-signed with the Taipans on a three-year deal; the contract included a European out-clause after the 2015/16 season.
-He led the Taipans in scoring with 13.5 points per game (46 per cent) in 2015/16, and was the team's best shooter from outside (38.9 per cent) and at the charity stripe (87.5 per cent).
-He was subsequently named the Cairns Taipans MVP at the club's annual awards, becoming the third player to be named the club MVP multiple times.
-The Taipans missed the finals in 2015/16 after finishing with a 12–16 record.
+On 27 March 2015, Gliddon re-signed with the Taipans on a three-year deal; the contract included a European out-clause after the 2015–16 NBL season.
+He led the Taipans in scoring with 13.5 points per game (46 per cent) in 2015–16, and was the team's best shooter from outside (38.9 per cent) and at the charity stripe (87.5 per cent).
+He was subsequently named the Taipans Club MVP, becoming the third player to be named the club MVP multiple times.
+The Taipans missed the finals in 2015–16 after finishing with a 12–16 record.

 Following the conclusion of the Taipans' season, Gliddon joined AZS Koszalin of the Polish Basketball League.
 In 10 games for Koszalin, he averaged 7.2 points, 3.0 rebounds and 1.3 assists per game.

 2016–17 season

-Heading into the 2016/17 season, Taipans coach Aaron Fearne demanded more of Gliddon in his third season as captain.
+Heading into the 2016–17 NBL season, Taipans coach Aaron Fearne demanded more of Gliddon in his third season as captain.
 During pre-season, Gliddon claimed the Ray Borner tournament MVP Medal.
-The Taipans returned to the finals in 2016/17 after finishing the regular season in second place with a 15–13 record.
+The Taipans returned to the finals in 2016–17 after finishing the regular season in second place with a 15–13 record.
 They went on to lose to the third-seeded Perth Wildcats in the semi-finals, bowing out in straight sets.
 Gliddon once again appeared in every game on the season, averaging 10.6 points, 3.0 rebounds, 3.1 assists and 1.2 steals in 30 contests.

 Following the conclusion of the Taipans' season, Gliddon joined Russian club Avtodor Saratov of the VTB United League.
 He appeared in five games for Avtodor, averaging 1.4 points and 1.6 rebounds per game.

 2017–18 season

-In 2017/18, Gliddon started in all 28 games and led the Taipans with an average of 12.6 points per game, scoring a total of 353 points.
+In 2017–18, Gliddon started in all 28 games and led the Taipans with an average of 12.6 points per game, scoring a total of 353 points.
 He led the NBL in free throws, only missing one throughout the entire season, finishing 48-from-49.
 Gliddon finished in the Top 13 in the NBL's MVP voting, and was named the Cairns Taipans co-MVP alongside Mitch McCarron.
-The Taipans missed the finals in 2017/18, finishing in sixth place with an 11–17 record.
+The Taipans missed the finals in 2017–18, finishing in sixth place with an 11–17 record.

 On 28 March 2018, Gliddon parted ways with the Taipans.